Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Results and discussion

 \section{Results and discussion}

-Fig.\ref{Fig.1} compares Copernicus nitrate reanalysis with World Ocean Atlas (WOA, \citet{garcia2019world}) and clearly demonstrates that substantial excess surface nitrate is left in the Spring-Summer period across the NWES in the reanalysis (see also values at specific observing stations throughout NWES in \citet{banerjee2025improved}, or Fig.11 in \citet{kay2016north}).
-Unlike the reanalysis, the NN-predicted surface nitrate shows near-zero values across most of the NWES in the Summer, which is consistent with the WOA climatology.
-Fig.\ref{Fig.4}-\ref{Fig.2} show how these excess nitrate concentrations map into biases in phytoplankton chlorophyll-$a$ forecasts.
-Fig.\ref{Fig.2} demonstrates the growth of the phytoplankton bias with the forecast lead-time in the no-nit DA run, showing the largest skill degradation in the bloom-to-post bloom period in May-June.
-This corresponds to nitrate overestimate in the no-nit DA run relative to the NN-predicted nitrate (Fig.\ref{Fig.3}:C).
-Fig.\ref{Fig.4}:A shows the spatial distribution of the 5-th forecasting day RMSE in phytoplankton chlorophyll-$a$.
-It is clear by comparing Fig.\ref{Fig.4}:A and Fig.\ref{Fig.3}:B, that the regions of lowest forecast skill (Fig.\ref{Fig.4}:A) correspond to the areas where the no-nit DA nitrate had the largest errors (Fig.\ref{Fig.3}:B), which demonstrates that the misrepresentation of nitrate is a key driver behind biases in forecast chlorophyll.
+As already discussed in Sec.2.2, unlike the NN-predicted surface nitrate, the reanalysis has significant NWES biases (mostly in late Spring - Summer) when compared to the WOA (Fig.\ref{Fig_1}).
+These biases are a long-term feature of the Met Office system, and it is therefore understandable that the same excess surface nitrate occurred also in the 2018 no-nit DA run from this study (Fig.\ref{Fig_2}).
+Fig.\ref{Fig_2} demonstrates that the largest overestimate of nitrate happens in the bloom-to-post bloom period in May-June.
+Fig.\ref{Fig_3}:a shows how these excess nitrate concentrations map into biases in phytoplankton chlorophyll-$a$ forecasts, i.e. it demonstrates the growth of the phytoplankton bias with the forecast lead-time in the no-nit DA run, with the largest skill degradation in the same May-June.
+The nitrate skill of the no-nit DA run is also shown through the RMSE metric in Fig.\ref{Fig_4}:b.
+It is clear from Fig.\ref{Fig_4}:a,b that those open sea regions which have the lowest nitrate skill (e.g. near the shelf-break) correspond well to the areas where the phytoplankton chlorophyll-$a$ 5-th forecasting day RMSE is the highest (Fig.\ref{Fig_4}:a).
+This indicates that the misrepresentation of nitrate is a key driver behind many biases in forecast chlorophyll.
+Curiously, this seems not to be the case in the southernmost part of the North Sea, which is an area of very large nitrate bias in the analysis (Fig.\ref{Fig_4}:b).
+The specific reasons why the southern North Sea is different are not clear and future effort will be dedicated to investigate this issue.